serpapi/serpapi-ruby/README.md

 ]
 ```

-NOTE: API_KEY is not required for this endpoint.
+NOTE: api_key is not required for this endpoint.

 ### Search Archive API